rolspace/blazor-football-scoreboard/src/Hosts/Worker/README.md

 ## How to run locally

 The application can be launched locally with the dotnet CLI or with Docker.
-In order for the application to run successfully a database and environment variables are required.
+In order for the application to run successfully a local database and the application settings are required.

 ### Database configuration

 The Docker Compose file, [docker-compose.localdb.yml](/docker-compose.app.yml), provides a MySQL database and a database management tool, [Adminer](https://www.adminer.org/).

 The local database runs from a MySQL 8.0.28 Docker image.
-The Docker Compose configuration expects a file to exist at the root of the repository with the name `.env.localdb`, which must include the following variables:
+The Docker Compose configuration expects a `.env.localdb` file at the root of the repository, which must include the following variables:
 - **MYSQL_ROOT_PASSWORD**
 - **MYSQL_USER**
 - **MYSQL_PASSWORD**